Back to All Events

 The Grand Plan

-The Royal Flashback, for grown-ups: $175 (The Queen’s Cocktail, five courses and a whisper of Savoy gossip)
+• The Royal Flashback, for grown-ups: $125 (The Queen’s Cocktail, four courses and a whisper of Savoy gossip)

-The Coronation Cellar, $85: four classic pours Mornington Chardonnay, Heidsieck Brut Réserve, Canterbury Pinot, apricot kissed late harvest Viognier.
+• The Coronation Cellar, $85: four classic pours Mornington Chardonnay, Heidsieck Brut Réserve, Canterbury Pinot, apricot kissed late harvest

 Why Book?